rgorai/eslint-config/README.md

 # Ron Gorai's Configuration for ESLint, Stylelint, and Prettier

+Use my ESLint, Stylelint, and Prettier settings in your project and lint your codebase on demand with a simple package script.

+## Prequisites
-Designed to be used for React, SCSS, Node.js, and TypeScript.
+This configuration is designed to be used for TypeScript, React, SCSS, and Node.js, but could work for other configurations as well.

+## Demo
+Please visit <a href="https://rgorai-npm-packages.netlify.app/eslint-config">my NPM platform</a> to view a demo of this package.

 ## Steps to use:
 ### 1. `yarn add -D @rgorai/eslint-config`